 - Blue is a great exterior colour for ensuring peace in your home

 - Green is considered an auspicious colour to attract peace and good energy; perfect for new couples

 - Yellow as an exterior house colour can increase happiness

-- For your home interiors, orange and red are great for the south-east direction of your home
+- Orange and red are great for the south-east direction of your home interiors

 - Try to avoid red for bedroom interiors

 - Excessive use of white can have negative effects; don’t use all white for your exterior house colour